Steps to Earning Substance Abuse Counselor Certification in Pennsylvania

 Substance Abuse Counselor Degree Options in Pennsylvania

-There are plenty of options to consider when pursuing a substance abuse counselor degree program in Pennsylvania.
-If you don’t yet have a bachelor’s degree, you can choose a program like Albright University’s BS in Addiction Studies to meet the education requirements to become a CADC.
+There are numerous options to consider when pursuing a degree in substance abuse counseling in Pennsylvania.
+If you don’t yet have a bachelor’s degree, you can choose a program like Alvernia University’s BS in Addiction Studies to meet the education requirements to become a CADC.

-And if you’re looking ahead to CAADC certification, you’ll find a number of master’s level programs in Pennsylvania like the Master’s in Addiction Counseling through Carlow University and the MS in Addiction Counseling through Drexel University.
+And if you’re looking ahead to CAADC certification, you’ll find several master’s-levell programs in Pennsylvania, such as the Master’s in Addiction Counseling offered through Carlow University and the MS in Addiction Counseling offered through Drexel University.

 Alvernia University